isiglobal/leadstep/NOTES.md

 * Good: ???
 * Bad: Terrible docs.
 Terrible configuration (JSON file per directory); no inline dependency specification!

+**Grunt-Neuter**

+* Good: Sorts out dependencies with inline "require()" declaration.
+Can wrap each source file with a template.
+* Bad: "require()" isn't real, it's just an exploded regex match.
+There's no way to define exports.
+There's no way to set up or utilize namespaces.
+Still, this is better than the alternatives seen thus far.

 Closing Notes
 -------------
 The decisions I reach here may not have bearing on your project/needs.
 I was not able to survey the entire Node/Grunt/AMD/etc. landscape and may have missed some important projects.
 Additionally, these decisions will likely become stale as time progresses.